adamkewley/ta-rust/README.md

-# ta-rust
-# textadventurer (rust)
+# textadventurer

-An Actix webserver that uses websockets to connect command-line applications to browsers.
+A simple example of an Actix webserver that uses websockets to connect command-line applications to browsers.

 ![ui video demo](docs/ta.gif)